Frequently Asked Questions

 How big is The Berkeley School?

-As an intentionally small school of between 275 and 300 students, we’ve found that a class size of 20-25 students allows for topic breadth, collaboration, and building interpersonal friendships between our students.
+As an intentionally small school, we’ve found that a maximum class size of 20-25 students allows for topic breadth, collaboration, and building interpersonal friendships between our students.

 What sets you apart from other independent schools?